4 Different Approaches Companies Are Taking to Performance Reviews This Year

-4. Facebook is giving every employee a positive review rating and bonus
+4. Facebook is giving every employee a positive performance review rating and bonus

 In the past, Facebook has been a vocal advocate for performance reviews, which it conducts twice annually.
 This year, however, the social media giant has decided to give every employee the same “exceeds expectations” review rating for the first half of 2020.

 This ensures that every team member will receive their biannual bonus, in addition to the $1,000 bonus that Facebook gave all full-time employees in March to support them during this time.
 Looking forward, CEO Mark Zuckerberg has also stated that employees who have positive performance ratings and who are at a “certain level within the company” may be allowed to remain remote permanently if they choose.

 Every company is in a slightly different position right now, so it’s important to shape your approach to the performance review process to your current situation and needs — whether that means postponing, pressing on, or modifying.

 Whatever path you ultimately decide to take, frequently check in with employees — especially those who may need some additional support.
 Take the time to acknowledge what's happening in the world right now and make sure they know where to find mental health resources if they need them.